Gilles of Saumur: Archbishop of Tyre

 Urban was very attentive to the needs of the crusader states.
 He sent Gilles and John of Valenciennes, lord of Haifa, to France to preach and raise money for the organization of a new crusade.
 In July 1262 he met with Louis IX and James I of Aragon at Clermont-Ferrand, and in the autumn of 1263 he met Robert de Sorbon in Paris.
 Urban also assigned Gilles to collect 1% of the income of all French clergy for the next five years.
 Gilles was also allowed to collect income from the dioceses of Cambrai, Toul, Liège, Metz, and Verdun in the Holy Roman Empire.
 The archbishop of Rouen Eudes Rigaud and the bishop of Bayeux Eudes de Lorris were assigned to make sure that Gilles and John received this money.
 When Urban IV died in 1264, his successor Pope Clement IV was less interested in the fate of the crusader states; he preferred to divert the money that had been raised so far toward the ongoing war between the papacy and Manfred of Sicily.
 Gilles, frustrated with the policies of the new pope, asked to be relieved of his assignment to preach the crusade so that he could live out the rest of his life in Tyre.
 The pope agreed but the message never reached Gilles.

 Death

 Gilles died in Dinant on 23 April 1266.
-His body was brought back to Saumur and was buried in the church of Notre-Dame-de-Nantilly.
+His body was brought back to Saumur and was buried in Notre-Dame de Nantilly Church.
 His tomb was desecrated during the French Revolution, and today nothing remains but his crozier.

 Clement IV initially wanted to appoint the bishop of Le Mans to replace Gilles in Tyre.
 The canons of the cathedral of Tyre instead elected their own archdeacon.
 This election was confirmed by the patriarch of Jerusalem William II of Agen, but not by the pope, who compromised by selecting the local bishop of Sidon, John of Saint Maxentius.